HannaVallner/WAD22/README.md

 # WAD22
-Repository for the Web Application Development course
+Repository for the Web Application Development course.